nellotech/.github/pull_request_template.md

 Description:
-- {Please describe the change-set, what is implemented/fixed and how?
-2-3 lines should be good enough}
+- {Please describe the change-set, what is implemented/fixed, how and why this change was needed?  }

-Team:
-- {The author team/service owner team}

-Relevant Story/Bug:
+Jira ID:
 - {JIRA-ID}

-Testing Done:
-- {This should state, mechanism of the testing like In-progress via Sandbox  etc.}

 Dependent PRs:
-- {Other PR connected to this feature - if there are any.
+- {Other PR connected to this feature - if there are any.}
-   It's advisable to create optimal sized multiple PRs for a feature instead of single consolidated.
-   }